arestivo/slides/markdown/javascript.md

 # Functions as Parameters

-Functions can be passed as parameters to other functions.
+We can pass functions as parameters to other functions.

 ```javascript
 function foo(i) {